cffls/py2hs/README.md

 #### Partial functions

-In Python, we can create a function that takes a function and return a new function that add things on top of it.
+In Python, a function can operate on another function.
 For example, we can make a "partial" function that apply arguments partially to another function.

 ```python
 def add(x, y):